hold on beautiful Heather Stillufsen

 Who Grows Tobacco for Cigarettes?

 Many countries now have stringent measures in place.
-In Costa Rica, you can only really smoke in your own home, and The Netherlands has brought in strict measures to stop advertising of tobacco (smokers in offices have to visit designated rooms, rather than go outside to smoke).
+In Costa Rica, you can only really smoke in your own home, and The Netherlands has brought in strict measures to stop advertising of tobacco (smokers in offices have to visit designated places, rather than just ‘go outside’ to smoke).

 Despite huge food insecurity worldwide, many companies pay farmers to grow tobacco instead.
 Grown as a cash crop in over 120 countries, the top growers are in China, India and Brazil.

 Unlike us, the farmer has no choice.
-So campaigners want to support such farmers to grow food on the same land, for the same or more income (the same idea is happening in the drug industry, encouraging farmers to switch from growing opium for heroin, to roses for the flower and aromatherapy industries).
+So campaigners want to support such farmers to grow food on the same land, for the same or more income (the same idea is happening in the drug industry, encouraging farmers to switch from growing opium for heroin, to roses for the flower industry).

 If you can’t quit smoking right now (or wish to cut down), Smokey Treats use filters made from unbleached wood pulp, unbleached paper and with compostable outer wrap.
 Presently sold in Germany and South Africa, but soon elsewhere.
 Greenbutts make biodegradable cigarette filters.